Skip to main content

 • OCC OAC 165:10-7-5 — Reporting of spills associated with oil and gas operations (reports to OCC instead of DEQ for upstream releases).

-Secondary containment for polyethylene chemical tanks should hold at least 110% of the largest tank capacity, per industry and federal SPCC convention.
-Above 1,320 gallons aggregate oil prepare a written SPCC plan with PE certification where triggered.
-For specific reportable-quantity thresholds on non-oil chemicals, consult DEQ or OCC directly — state RQs can mirror or be stricter than federal 40 CFR 302.4.
+Secondary containment for polyethylene chemical tanks should hold at least 110% of the largest tank capacity, following industry and federal SPCC standards.
+If you have more than 1,320 gallons of oil, you need a written SPCC plan with PE certification.
+For specific reportable-quantity thresholds on non-oil chemicals, check with DEQ or OCC, as state RQs can be the same or stricter than federal 40 CFR 302.4.

 Permit Pathways at a Glance